Cuttputlli: Plot

 The same day, Payal is abducted from her birthday party at home and Arjan finds her corpse in their car trunk two days later.
 To make things worse, Arjan is suspended for his negligence in using his gun when arresting Tomar.
 Dejected and angry, Arjan unofficially investigates the case himself with the help of a few policemen, including Head Constable Mahinder Guleria.
 Finding an audio clip from Komal's hearing aid, he traces a piano tune back to a lady magician/pianist Agnes, who performed at all the victims' schools.
-Arjan informs his findings to SHO Parmar who believes him and re-appoints him on the case.
-Arjan finds that Agnes picks her victims by randomly calling them on to the stage, then kills them within the next few days and her next target would be a girl named Aisha.
+Arjan informs his findings to SHO Parmar who believes him and reappoints him on the case.
+Arjan finds that Agnes picks her victims by randomly calling them onto the stage, then kills them within the next few days and her next target would be a girl named Aisha.
 He tries to warn Aisha but despite constant surveillance, she is abducted.
 Arjan and his team track her location and save Aisha from being murdered.
-Agnes escapes, and goes to Divya's house, where she attacks Divya & kidnaps Iti.
+Agnes escapes and goes to Divya's house, where she attacks Divya and kidnaps Iti.

-Arjan tracks Agnes to a nearby abandoned building, and discovers that Agnes is a man.
-The man reveals himself to be Christopher, the son of Agnes, who was arrested years ago after killing a young girl similar to the other victims.
+Arjan tracks Agnes to a nearby abandoned building and discovers that Agnes is a man.
+The man reveals himself to be Christopher, the son of Agnes, who was arrested many years ago after killing a young beautiful girl similar to the other victims.
 Christopher reveals that he has progeria, and was bullied when he was younger.
 A young girl, Sofia, became friends with him when he was younger, but when he confessed his love to her, she humiliated him.
-Agnes invited Sofia to her home some time later, where Agnes helped Christopher kill her.
-Agnes took the blame for the murder, but after her passing, Christopher decided to dress up as her and continue killing other girls, as they reminded him of Sofia.
+Agnes invited Sofia to her home sometime later, where Agnes helped Christopher kill her.
+Agnes took the blame for the murder, but after she died, Christopher decided to dress up as her and continue killing other girls, as they reminded him of Sofia.

 Arjan and Christopher fight, but thanks to Iti, Arjan is able to take him down.
 Divya comes to aid Arjan, as he and Iti walk away from Christopher's body.